Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 When designing oral assessments, you should consider that they:

-• can take more time to set up than other types of assessment
+• can take more time to administer than other types of assessment

 • can raise issues of reliability and fairness, e.g., if students are asked different questions